 - Why you want to work there or what is special about the company to you

 - Consider referencing something that came up while you and the interviewer were getting to know each other, which would make your email more personal, like a company goal

 - Close your interview with thanking them again for the interview and ask about any future steps

 Clear Email Subject Line

 Keep it short and make it personal.
 The subject line is valuable territory because it’s what the interviewer will see before they open it – and may determine IF they open it at all!
 Using the interviewer’s name shows the reader that it’s not spam.
 Another option is to use your own name, like “Thank you note from John Tucker” so that you remind them that you were interviewed.
-The key point is that you need to show that your email isn’t spam and to entice them to actually read it.
-You need to make sure that happens, because thank-you emails are reminding them that they interviewed you – and wouldn’t you be a great candidate?
+The key point is that you need to show that your email isn’t a junk email and to entice them to actually read it.
+You need to make sure that happens because thank-you emails are reminding them that they interviewed you – and wouldn’t you be a great candidate?
 Why yes, you would.

 Open With Personalized Greeting